uwspstar/FullStack/C#.NET/readme.md

 - https://www.meziantou.net/performance-string-concatenation-vs-string-format-vs-interpolated-string.htm

 ### Convert vs Parse
-- the difference between Convert and the Parse methods is that Parse takes a string only as input, while Convert can aslo take other base types as input.
+- the difference between Convert and the Parse methods is that Parse takes a string only as input, while Convert can also take other base types as input.
 - When you are parsing user input, the best choice is the ```TryParse```

 ### What is the purpose of the null coalescing (??) operator?